 Var – weddings, commitment, and long-term arrangements, such as living together.
 She is said to keep score of the oaths mortals break

 Gná – communication, messages, listening

-Frigga’s holy day is “Mother’s Night,” which was absorbed into Christmas Eve, but in earlier times was the eve of the Winter Solstice.
-Mother’s Night was auspicious for oracles to be cast, as Frigga was thought to sit at her spindle, weaving the destinies of men and gods alike.
-With the arrival of Christanity, her worship was diverted to the Virgin Mary and St. Lucy/Lucia, who’s holy day is December 13.
+Frigg’s holy day is “Mother’s Night,” which was absorbed into Christmas Eve, but in earlier times was the eve of the Winter Solstice.
+Mother’s Night was auspicious for oracles to be cast, as Frigg was thought to sit at her spindle, weaving the destinies of men and gods alike.
+With the arrival of Christianity, her worship was diverted to the Virgin Mary and St. Lucy/Lucia, who’s holy day is December 13.

 Signs and Symbols

 Water-wading birds, sheep, cows, and falcons.
 Wetlands, cattails, clouds and mist.
 Spinning and weaving, fabric and textiles, house keys.
 Winter Solstice and Christmas Eve.
 Midwives and mothers.
 Birch and linden trees.
 The runes Bjarkan and Peorð.